 Over the years, I’ve tested dozens of gluten-free baking mixes, and though many have evolved to showcase innovative ingredients and fancy formulations, it’s impossible to deny that sometimes the old tried and true options work best.
 1-2-3 Gluten Free baking mixes aren’t revolutionary, but I’ll be darned if they aren’t tasty.

-1-2-3 Gluten Free Baking Mixes use what I call the “standard gluten-free flour blend” of rice flour, potato starch, tapioca starch, and xanthan gum.
+1-2-3 Gluten Free Baking Mixes are made with what I call the “standard gluten-free flour blend” of rice flour, potato starch, tapioca starch, and xanthan gum.
 Of course they use their own ratios, and have many, many variations – from fortified to sugar-free, chocolate-infused to perfectly spiced.
-But from my perspective, 1-2-3 Gluten Free follows the “if it ain’t broke, don’t fix it” motto with delicious success.
+But from my perspective, 1-2-3 Gluten Free follows the “if it ain’t broke, don’t fix it” motto with success.

 Tasting Notes for 1-2-3 Gluten Free Baking Mixes

 It’s important to clarify the brownies we sampled as they actually have two varieties: Devilishly Decadent (with chocolate chunks) and Divinely Decadent (without chocolate chunks and thus free of soy lecithin).
-We trialed the “Divinely” variety, but trust me, those chocolate chunks were not missed.
+We tried the “Divinely” variety, but trust me, those chocolate chunks were not missed.
 These crusty, fudgy brownies were just like my favorite homemade brownie recipe!

 Because we’re at slightly higher altitude (about 4400 feet) they rose quite a bit, cut a thick crust on top and then collapsed beneath.
 I was worried that they were ruined, but once I cracked through the top, dense, rich brownies were revealed.
 Both Tony and I devoured them for 2 days straight!
-We decided to froze the leftovers and yes, they do freeze very well.
+We decided to freeze the leftovers, which held up very well.

 Sweet Goodness Pan Bars (Pumpkin Recipe)

 I was craving something a little holiday-inspired, so I cracked open a can of pumpkin puree and made the dairy-free version of the pumpkin Pan Bars on the box.
 The batter was AMAZING!
 I had to quickly wash the mixing bowl and beaters before I personally scraped it clean.